 Response.
 The Commission believes that the controls in §§ 63.141, 63.142, 63.143, and 63.144 are adequate.
-Based on these requirements, data related to structures, systems, and components important to safety, to design and characterization of barriers important to waste isolation, and to activities related thereto are subject to the applicable requirements of Appendix B to 10 CFR part 50 as incorporated into 10 CFR part 63.
+Based on these requirements, data related to structures, systems, and components important to safety, to design and characterization of barriers important to waste isolation, and to activities related thereto are subject to the applicable requirements of Appendix B to 10 CFR Part 50 as incorporated into 10 CFR Part 63.
 These provisions require DOE to evaluate data required to support its license application.
-If data related to structures, systems, and components important to safety, to design and characterization of barriers important to waste isolation, and to activities related thereto have not been collected in accordance with a OA program that meets these requirements, DOE would be required to show that such data have been qualified for its intended use.
+If data related to structures, systems, and components important to safety, to design and characterization of barriers important are subject to the application.
+If data related to structures, systems, and components important to safety, to design and characterization of barriers important to waste isolation, and to activities related thereto have not been collected in accordance with a QA program that meets these requirements, DOE would be required to show that such data have been qualified for its intended use.

-The NRC recognized that some data supporting a license application for a high-level waste repository may not have been initially collected under a part 60, subpart G, QA program.
+The NRC recognized that some data supporting a license application for a high-level waste repository may not have been initially collected under a Part 60, Subpart G, QA program.
 In February 1987, the NRC published NUREG-1298, "Qualification of Existing Data for High-Level Nuclear Waste Repositories."
 NUREG-1298 provides guidance on the use and qualification of data not initially collected under a Subpart G QA program.